krzyzanowskim/CryptoSwift/README.md

 let alicesPublicKeyData = try alicesPrivateKey.publicKeyExternalRepresentation()

-// Bob receives the raw external representation of Alices public key and imports it let bobsImportOfAlicesPublicKey = try RSA(rawRepresentation: Data(alicesPublicKeyData))
+// Bob receives the raw external representation of Alices public key and imports it let bobsImportOfAlicesPublicKey = try RSA(rawRepresentation: alicesPublicKeyData)

 // Bob can now encrypt a message for Alice using her public key let message = "Hi Alice!
 This is Bob!"